-From the moment that you start the pre-hiring process until the exit interview, you are vulnerable for a lawsuit.
-Can your business afford to defend itself against alleged wrongful employment practices accusations?
-If not, Employment Practices Liability Insurance (EPLI) protects against wrongful termination, discrimination (age, sex, race, disability, etc.) or sexual harassment suits from your current, prospective or former employees.
+From the moment that you start the pre-hiring process until the exit interview, you are vulnerable to an employment-related lawsuit.
+As a result, your business should take a hard look at whether it can afford to defend itself against alleged wrongful employment practices accusations.
+If not, there is an insurance solution called employment practices liability that protects against wrongful termination, discrimination or sexual harassment suits from your current, prospective or former employees.
 This coverage applies to directors, officers and employees, and can sometimes extend to third party liabilities.

 According to researchers, three out of five employers will be sued by a prospective, current or former employee while they are in business.
 While many suits are groundless, defending against them is costly and time-consuming.

 Employment practices liability (EPL) insurance is a policy used to cover your risks due to some of the most common employment-related lawsuits, including the following:

 - Wrongful termination: The discharge of an employee for invalid reasons.

 - Discrimination: The denial of equal treatment to employees who are members of a protected class.

 - Sexual harassment: Subjecting an employee to unwelcome sexual advances, obscene or offensive remarks, or the failure to stop such behavior.

 EPL works to provide the necessary resources to defend your company against a lawsuit or to pay for a claim.
 As costs for litigation and damage awards climb, experts predict that employment liability will only become more complex.
 As a result, it is critical for business owners to understand their exposures and options for managing risks.